llpeterson/scaling/multicast.md

 address even though it need not be the address of an RP or anything at all.
 How can this be?
-A `Join` from a receiver is forwarded toward the RP address until it reaches a router with an interface on the link where the RP address would reside, where the Join terminates. the [Figure 4(a)](#pim-bidir) shows a `Join` from R2 terminating at R5, and a `Join` from R3 terminating at R6.
-The upstream forwarding of a multicast packet similarly flows toward the RP address until it reaches a router with an interface on the link where the RP address would reside, but then the router forwards the multicast packet onto that link as the final step of upstream forwarding, ensuring that all other routers on that link receive the packet. the [Figure 4(b)](#pim-bidir) illustrates the flow of multicast traffic originating at R1.
+A `Join` from a receiver is forwarded toward the RP address until it reaches a router with an interface on the link where the RP address would reside, where the Join terminates.
+[Figure 4(a)](#pim-bidir) shows a `Join` from R2 terminating at R5, and a `Join` from R3 terminating at R6.
+The upstream forwarding of a multicast packet similarly flows toward the RP address until it reaches a router with an interface on the link where the RP address would reside, but then the router forwards the multicast packet onto that link as the final step of upstream forwarding, ensuring that all other routers on that link receive the packet.
+[Figure 4(b)](#pim-bidir) illustrates the flow of multicast traffic originating at R1.

 <figure>
 	<a id="pim-bidir"></a>
 	<img src="figures/f04-17-9780123850591.png" width="400px"/>
-	<figcaption>BIDIR-PIM operation: (a) R2 and R3 send Join message toward
+	<figcaption>BIDIR-PIM operation: (a) R2 and R3 send Join messages toward
 	the RP address that terminate when they reach a router on the RP address's link. (b) A multicast packet from R1 is forwarded upstream to the RP address's link and downstream wherever it